 We’ve taken care of the sharp key signatures.

-While it seems like a lot of information to take in at once, if you’re using this knowledge on a regular basis, eventually, it’ll become deeply engrained in your mind and you’ll barely have to think about it anymore.
+While it seems like a lot of information to take in at once, if you’re using this knowledge on a regular basis or continuously learning about it in programs like Guitar Tricks (a great one to start with), eventually, it’ll become deeply engrained in your mind and you’ll barely have to think about it anymore.

 If you check out the images below, you’ll see what each one of the aforementioned key signatures look like in terms of the treble and bass clef.
 Obviously, there are other clefs that exist out there including the alto and tenor clef, but let’s not get unnecessarily complicated.